martinmhan/express-mongodb-review/README.md

 ### Exercise 1

-In your server index file, build out an express server.
+In your server index file, build out an express server and create a start script for it in your package.json.

-In your database folder, create an index file and establish a connection to the mongo collection, and export the connection to your server.
+In your database index file, establish a connection to the mongo collection, and export the connection to your server.

 ### Exercise 2